The Second Colorado River Basin Data and Modeling Roundtable: Virtual

 The agenda will be updated as we get closer to the meeting

-The roundtable will draw around 40 participants from the WaDE, OpenET, and IOW projects and from invited policy and decision-makers from across the seven Colorado River Basin States: Arizona, California, Colorado, New Mexico, Nevada, Utah, Wyoming.
+The roundtable will draw around 40 participants from the WaDE, OpenET, and IOW projects and from invited policy and decision-makers from federal and state agencies and researchers across the seven Colorado River Basin States: Arizona, California, Colorado, New Mexico, Nevada, Utah, Wyoming.

 The meetings will be held at the Sheraton Albuquerque Airport Hotel located at 2910 Yale Boulevard S.E.
 Albuquerque, New Mexico 87106.
 Guest rooms are being held in the name of the Western States Water Council (WSWC).
 The guest room government rates are for single/double occupancy at $96 per night.